iancervone/ios-functions-lab-1/README.md

 Using your function, print how many characters are in myString:

 `let myString = "Swift is a new programming language for iOS, OS X, watchOS, and tvOS apps that builds on the best of C and Objective-C, without the constraints of C compatibility."`

+let myString = "Swift is a new programming language for iOS, OS X, watchOS, and tvOS apps that builds on the best of C and Objective-C, without the constraints of C compatibility."

+func charCount(string: String) -> Int {
+let number = string.count
+print(number)
+return Int()
+}

+charCount(string: myString)

 ## Question 21